rcalixte/wayland-book/src/wayland-display/event-loop.md

-# Incorporating your event loop
+# Incorporating an event loop

 libwayland provides its own event loop implementation for Wayland servers to take advantage of, but the maintainers have acknowledged this as a design